 1929 – 1946

-The main change in the new “Castrol” redesign is to update the background, which is now white.
-The main inscription was also made in a cursive style but less explicit.
+The main change in the new “Castrol” redesign is the updated background, now white.
+The main inscription was also made in a cursive style, but less explicit.
 Diagonal lines when connecting symbols look modern and convincing.
 Due to the change in background color, additional inscriptions were no longer white but green.
 Also, an additional red rectangle appeared in the upper right corner, inside of which “Patent” was written in white letters.

 1946 – 1958

 At this point, the logo’s shape changed from a rectangle to a green circle with a black outline.
-Inside it was a white rectangle from which, in the upper left corner and the lower right, additional vertical lines emanated.
+Inside it was a white rectangle from which additional vertical lines emanated in the upper-left and lower-right corners.
 In the center of the rectangle was “Castrol,” written in red letters.
 The italic style, however, remained identical.
 Above and below the title were the words “Wakefield” and “Motor Oil” written in black letters.
 All the words on the emblem were written diagonally upwards.

 1958 – 1968